Ambrosys/os-matcher/docs/content/Usage/Installation.rst

 Installation
 ============

-The |os-matcher| uses some third party repositories in Git submodules as well as Conan repositories.
+The |os-matcher| uses Conan for installing third-party libraries.
 Some Conan packages aren't in any public registry yet and have to be made available in your company's infrastructure or through a local registry.
 We will use the latter approach in this guide.

 Requirements